 Display excellent bedside manner.

 Ultimately, patients come for your trusted medical opinion.
-However, patients also want to see someone they feel comfortable with and a rheumatologist who will be invested in their wellbeing.
+However, patients also want to see someone they feel comfortable with and a rheumatologist invested in their wellbeing.

-It’s essential to provide a thorough examination and to also display a caring and friendly presence.
-Make sure your patients leave with a full understanding of their treatment plan and feeling completely comfortable at your practice.
+It’s essential to provide a thorough examination and display a caring and friendly presence.
+Make sure your patients leave with a complete understanding of their treatment plan and feel completely comfortable at your practice.
 Some tips for developing your bedside manner include:

 Create extended hours.